Stylianos29/qpb_data_analysis/docs/data_concepts_documentation.md

 ## Overview

-The `qpb_data_analysis` library is designed to analyze data from quantum physics simulations, particularly lattice QCD calculations using overlap fermions.
+The `qpb_data_analysis` library is designed to analyze data from Lattice QCD simulations, particularly lattice QCD calculations using overlap fermions.
 The data analysis revolves around three key concepts:

 - **Tunable Parameters**: Input variables that control the simulation or